ArshMalik02/ext-2-filesystem/README.md

 # Hey!
 I'm Filing Here

-In this project, we will be making a 1 MiB ext2 file system with 2 directories, 1 regular file, and 1 symbolic link.
+This project is based on developing a 1 MiB ext2 file system with 2 directories, 1 regular file, and 1 symbolic link.

 ## Building